Jan 20, 2016 - Research

 For Eric and Sonia this research is personal, as Eric movingly writes in this blog post.

-In response, first Sonia, who’d recently graduated from law school at Harvard, and then Eric, a city planner and software engineer, made career changes dedicating their lives to finding a cure for prion disease.
-They started out working at a lab at Massachusetts General Hospital, took night courses and eventually were accepted at Harvard Medical School, and are now working in the Stuart L. Schreiber Research Laboratory at the Broad Institute of MIT and Harvard.
+In response, first Sonia, who’d recently graduated from law school at Harvard, and then Eric, a city planner and software engineer, made career changes, dedicating their lives to finding a cure for prion disease.
+They started working at a lab at Massachusetts General Hospital, took night courses and eventually were accepted at Harvard Medical School.
+They now work in the Stuart L. Schreiber Research Laboratory at the Broad Institute of MIT and Harvard.

 Sonia in the Lab